Last updated on October 9, 2022 by Wandering our World

 We have also found that if you’re hiking or walking a trail – like in the Pyrenees mountains – then wild camping in France is sometimes tolerated.
 (Related: Camping in the Pyrenees)

 That’s because hikes and walks can take more than a day to complete and so walkers will need a place to sleep overnight.
-However as a matter of courtesy you should camp away from any path, and pitch your tent at dusk and take it down at dawn.
+However as a matter of courtesy you should make sure you choose to camp in a place that won’t be in any other hiker’s or walker’s way, and pitch your tent at dusk and take it down at dawn.

 If you are planning to go wild camping in France – and can’t be swayed to stay in a campsite instead – we’ve compiled the following guidelines to help you camp in a considerate manner: